sctb/lumen/README.md

 20
 ```

-It's common to access the key values of a list variable, so there is a shorthand for that:
+It's common to access the values of a list variable where the position or key is known in advance, so there is a shorthand for that:
 ```
 > (let x (list foo: 10 bar: 20)
     x.bar)